x2ansible/x2ansible/README.md

-# x2ansible - Convert Chef/Puppet to Ansible Playbooks using LlamaStack Agents (RAG-powered)
+# x2ansible - Convert Chef/Puppet to Ansible Playbooks using LlamaStack Agents (RAG-powered) [WIP]

 Welcome to **x2ansible** — an agentic approach to **analyze** and **convert** Chef recipes or Puppet manifests into clean, production-ready **Ansible Playbooks**,
 built using **LlamaStack** .